 Aims of the Modern Language A Level courses

-- To teach you to speak and think confidently in a foreign language.
+- To teach students to speak and think confidently in a foreign language.

-- To train you in a lifelong practical skill which is highly valued by employers.
+- To train students in a lifelong practical skill which is highly valued by employers.

-- To teach you to organise your thoughts and to present yourself with self-assurance and determination.
+- To teach students to organise your thoughts and to present yourself with self-assurance and determination.

 - To provide a closer understanding of other countries and an insight into how they think.

-- To introduce you to the nations’ politics, literature, cinema and history.
+- To introduce students to the nations’ politics, literature, cinema and history.

 - To deliver an A level course which can be studied at a top university (in conjunction with another subject).